www.kevinrdshepherd.info

 The Scottish Minister for Environment, Michael Russell MSP, sent a response to Nicol Stephen MSP dated June 2007.
 To quote here from that letter:

 This quotation demonstrates something of what critics had been complaining about and still are.
-There was no recognition by the Scottish Executive of prior events, and the assessment in terms of economic benefits remains shallow and unconvincing to those with a larger compass of information than is afforded by bureaucratic convenience.
-The shallow pursuit of economic interests is an ingrained feature of contemporary politics, and one that so frequently curtails educational events and creates confusion about due priorities.
+There was no recognition by the Scottish Executive of prior events or compromising features.
+The assessment in terms of economic benefit remains shallow and unconvincing to those with a larger compass of information than is afforded by bureaucratic convenience.
+The shallow pursuit of economic interests is an ingrained feature of contemporary politics, one that so frequently curtails due educational data, creating confusion about priorities.

 Michael Russell also referred to concerns about accounting practice which had been raised in relation to the Findhorn Foundation.
 The mode of dismissal is here memorable:

-The constituent referred to in the above-quoted letter was the author of a book on the Findhorn Foundation, a man closely familiar with many events in the far north, being an inhabitant of Aberdeen.
-John Paul Greenaway gained a degree in law at Hull University, and later became a civil servant.
+The constituent referred to, in the above-quoted letter, was the author of a book on the Findhorn Foundation, a man closely familiar with many events in the far north, being an inhabitant of Aberdeen.
+John Paul Greenaway gained a degree in law at Hull University, later becoming a civil servant.
 He had intermittent contact with the Findhorn Foundation during the years 1974-1992, and is classifiable as a dissident.
 He wrote an informative reply to letters from Nicol Stephen, the MSP for Aberdeen South.
-The major Greenaway epistle is dated 16/09/2007, and this took exception to some statements made by Michael Russell MSP in the above-quoted letter.
+The major Greenaway epistle, dated 16/09/2007, was in disagreement with some statements made by Michael Russell MSP in the above-quoted letter.

 Marcel Boisard